IBM/MAX-Image-Segmenter-Web-App/README.md

 * [Build/Run MAX Model + Web App in One Step with Docker-Compose](#buildrun-max-model--web-app-in-one-step-with-docker-compose)

-### Step 1: Start the MAX Model API
+### Step 1: Start the MAX Microservice

 > NOTE: The set of instructions in this section are a modified version of the ones found in the [MAX Image Segmenter Model GitHub repo](https://github.com/IBM/MAX-Image-Segmenter)

 This app leverages the API server included with the MAX Image Segmenter model.
-The MAX model server uses [Docker](https://docs.docker.com/) to run on your machine, which is also the recommended method to build and run this app.
+The MAX microservice uses [Docker](https://docs.docker.com/) to run on your machine, which is also the recommended method to build and run this app.
 See the [Docker install docs](https://docs.docker.com/install/) for more information.

-#### 1. Start the Model Server
+#### 1. Start the Microservice

-Use the following command to start the MAX model server:
+Use the following command to start the MAX microservice:
 ```bash
 $ docker run -it -p 5000:5000 -e CORS_ENABLE=true codait/max-image-segmenter
 ```